tasb/devops-training/labs/lab01.md

 Recall that you added a link from your commit to your issue.
 Let's do it with your Pull Request too.
 Now that you are doing a final step toward reaching `main`branch, you may make the link and close the issue.

 Do close and link the issue with only one step, you may add a comment when you are creating your Pull Request stating that.
 Add `Closes #1` comment on your Pull Request.
 You'll see that when you enter `#` character you automatically have access to a list of issues to select from.
-After you enter the command, the `#1` becames a link direct to your issue.
+After you enter the command, the `#1` became a link direct to your issue.

 ![Create PR](images/lab01/image27.png "Create PR")